 \subsection{Visualisation}

-To better understand the structure and properties of the generated clusters, we provide a visual representation of the topographical map.
-Visualisation helps reveal how the clusters relate to each other in the embedding space and highlights patterns that may not be evident from numerical results alone.
+To better understand the structure and the properties of generated clusters, we provide a visual representation of a topographical map.
+Visualisation helps reveal how clusters relate to each other in the embedding space and highlights patterns that may not be evident from numerical results alone.